Pensioner Housing FAQs

 Yes, we must give tenants 60 days’ notice.
 The fees and charges are currently open for public consultation.
 Consultation closes on Friday 3 May.
 Council will hold Hearing and Deliberations on Wednesday 15 May and adopt final Fees and Charges on Wednesday 29 May.
 Letters will be issued on Friday 31 May with the increase amount (yet to be decided by Council) – which will come into force on either 31 July or 31 January.

-Why do increases happen?
+Why do rent increases happen?

 This activity of Council must be primarily funded by rentals (ie those who directly benefit from the service).
 Rent levels must be set to recover Council’s full cost of providing housing to the occupier.
 This includes operations, repairs, maintenance and depreciation.